idanlevi1/react-native-clipboard-toast/README.md

 toastTextColor           | null                     | String   | The text color of the toast. toastOnShow              | null                     | Function | Callback for toast\`s appear animation start

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/idanlevi1/react-native-clipboard-toast/blob/master/LICENSE) file for details

 ## Author